-It is important that you follow the instructions we give you about eating and drinking.
-We will ask you not to eat or drink anything for six hours before your operation.
+It is important that you carefully follow the instructions we give you about eating and drinking which will be detailed on your admission letter.
 This is because any food or liquid in your stomach could come up into the back of your throat and go into your lungs while you are being anaesthetised.
-You may take a few sips of plain water up to two hours before your operation so you can take any medication tablets.